Friedrich Nietzsche, c. 1904

 National Gallery of Canada (no. 40159)

-"Here emotion, soul and intellect are fully captured in all their depth and totality.
+NEW - "Here emotion, soul and intellect are fully captured in all their depth and totality.
 Klinger’s artistry imbues the gleaming beauty of forehead and cheeks with the philosopher’s struggle.
 Every part of the head is full of spirit and life.
 At first sight we are overwhelmed by the impression of his great soul. … To enhance the demonic, mystic depths of the eyes, Klinger has hollowed out the pupils; they seem to flash like black diamonds from the void."
 Paul Kühn, "Die Kunst" (1904) Following a lengthy struggle with mental illness, the German philosopher Friedrich Wilhelm Nietzsche (b.
 1844) died in 1900.
 In his honour, his sister established the Nietzsche-Archiv in Weimar and turned to Max Klinger, a leading sculptor, to execute a bust.
 Working from a death mask and photographs, Klinger produced several alternate versions, of which a monumental marble was chosen for the archive.
 Our bust is one of three faithful cast bronze copies marketed by Klinger.
 The black pedestal was created according to the artist’s specifications.
 As such, it takes the form of an ancient Greek "herm" - namely a boundary marker with a male head (usually the god Hermes) atop a rectangular pillar.

 Marks and Labels